 "I hate math.
 I'm horrible at it."
-Kelsey, a tall, 16-year-old highschool girl from Murietta, Calif., had made up her mind about math.
+Kelsey, a tall.
+16-year-old high-school girl from Murietta, Calif., had made up her mind about math.

 When her friend Morgan told her about a 12-week program that combined CrossFit instruction with SAT-prep classes, Kelsey figured she didn't have anything to lose.
 She needed help with the math portion of the SAT, and the course was free.
-Morgan's mom worked out at CrossFit by Overload, the box offering the class.
-Other than cheerleading, Kelsey didn't have a particularly athletic background, but Morgan told her she'd have fun.
+Morgan's mom worked out at CrossFit by Overload, the box become gyms, and on the other side of Morgan told her she'd have fun.
+This is case of teaching someone how to fish.
+I barbells, rings, pull-up bars and other uncomfortable." said Paula Gravatt. one of the owners of CrossFit by Overload and the person in charge of the program.